 Tom Dorner

-Tom joined Polar Capital in 2023 and is the analyst responsible for the global insurance sector
+Tom joined Polar Capital in 2023 as a financials fund manager and is the analyst responsible for the global insurance sector.

 Historical Fact Sheets